 Technically yes, but you probably don’t want to.
 It’s about 3-4 hours away from Seattle and you’ll need to make ferry reservations months in advance.
 Plus, the ferry schedule from Anacortes can be tricky if you are going anytime outside of summer months.
 I’d add an overnight in the San Juan Islands so you’ll have time to actually enjoy them.

 Yes, the Seattle ferry terminal is generally easy to navigate.
-There are signs throughout the terminal to help guide you to your desired ferry and there are typically staff members available to answer any questions you may have.
+There are signs throughout the terminal to help guide you to your desired ferry and staff members are typically available to answer any questions.
 I suggest arriving at least 30 minutes before your scheduled ferry departure time to allow time for parking, ticketing, and boarding (if you are walking on).
-If you’re driving, the lines can be a little stressful with Seattleites using it for their commute (and sometimes they are grouchy when tourists don’t follow the rules).
+If you’re driving, the lines can be a little stressful, with Seattleites using them for their commute (and sometimes they are grouchy when tourists don’t follow the rules).

 Seattle is famous for its coffee culture, with a plethora of coffee shops to choose from.
 A few of my favorite coffee shops in Seattle include the Starbucks Reserve Roastery, Elm Coffee Roasters, Victrola Coffee Roasters, and Herkimer Coffee.

-Seattle is known for its rainy weather, but that doesn’t mean you have to stay cooped up inside all day.
+Seattle is known for its rainy weather, but that doesn’t mean you must stay cooped up inside all day.
 We like to visit the Pacific Science Center, the Museum of Flight, the Burke Museum, or the Museum of History and Industry.

-As with any major city, there are safety concerns for families visiting Seattle.
+As with any major city, safety concerns exist for families visiting Seattle.
 While Seattle is generally a safe city, it’s always a good idea to take basic safety precautions such as staying aware of your surroundings, not leaving valuables unattended, and avoiding poorly lit or secluded areas at night.
-In addition, Seattle has a visible homeless population, particularly in certain areas of downtown, and families should exercise caution and sensitivity when interacting with those experiencing homelessness.
+In addition, Seattle has a visible homeless population, particularly in some regions of downtown, and families should exercise caution and sensitivity when interacting with those experiencing homelessness.

 Yes, you can bring a stroller on public transportation in Seattle.
 Buses and trains are equipped with wheelchair ramps and designated areas for strollers.
 However, it’s important to note that some bus routes or trains may have limited space for strollers, especially during peak travel times.
 It’s recommended to fold up the stroller and store it in the designated area or hold it securely during the ride to ensure the safety and comfort of all passengers.